CPU Usage:

 Out Of Memory Errors

-The above error is thrown when the JVM cannot allocate memory for an object, and no more memory could be made available by the garbage collector.
+The above error is thrown when the JVM cannot allocate memory for an object, and no more memory can be made available by the garbage collector.

 Most often, there are 2 methods to solve this problem: